seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 She shall not sue unheard.
 So to them both.

 **EUPHRONIUS**
-Fortune pursue thee!
+Fortune pursue thee! /

 **OCTAVIUS CAESAR**
-Bring him through the bands.
+/ Bring him through the bands.

 *Exit EUPHRONIUS*

-*To THYREUS*
+*\[To THYREUS]*
 From Antony win Cleopatra: promise,
 And in our name, what she requires; add more,
 From thine invention, offers: women are not
 In their best fortunes strong; but want will perjure
 The ne'er touch'd vestal: try thy cunning, Thyreus;
 Make thine own edict for thy pains, which we
-Will answer as a law.
+Will answer as a law. /

 **THYREUS**
-Caesar, I go.
+/ Caesar, I go.

 **OCTAVIUS CAESAR**
 Observe how Antony becomes his flaw,
 And what thou think'st his very action speaks
-In every power that moves.
+In every power that moves. /

 **THYREUS**
-Caesar, I shall.
+/ Caesar, I shall.

 *Exeunt*